wodby/docs/2.0/docs/apps/index.md

 ## Creating New Application

-There are 4 steps of creating a new application:
+There are 5 steps of creating a new application:

 ### Step 1

 - Select a [project](../projects.md) where you want to place your new application
 - Select a stack
-- Select a kubernetes cluster where you'd like to deploy the first instance of your application
 - Optionally, if the stack has buildable services:
   - choose your [CI system](../cicd/index.md) ([Wodby CI](../cicd/wodby-ci.md) by default)
   - choose your [container registry](../cicd/index.md) ([Wodby registry](../cicd/wodby-registry.md) by default)